JulietteArchambeau/GenomicOffsetPinPin/reports_Paper/README.md

   - `assay`: Assay in which the clone was genotyped, either the Infinium assay (`only_Inf`), the Axiom assay (`only_Affx`) or both assays (`both_Inf_Affx`).

   - `snp_1` --> `snp_14016`:  genotype for each of the 14,016 SNPs.

+### SNP codes

+**In the dataset `SnpCodesMatching.csv`**

+This file contains the correspondence among the SNP codes of the different assays (Axiom and Illumina Infinium), the codes used in the present study and the original SNP codes.

+Meaning of the columns:

+  - `original_ID`: original SNP ID

+  - `affx_ID`: SNP ID from the Axiom assay.

+  - `infinium_ID`: SNP ID from the Illumina Infinium assay.

+  - `snp_ID`: SNP ID used in the present study.

 ### Formatted and filtered genomic data